Skip to main content

 # Configuration for routing to applications

-If you want more information on the structure of this configuration file, see the dedicated YAML page.
+For more information on the structure of this configuration file, see the YAML structure page.

 Committing variables